Quantum geometry of moduli spaces of local systems and representation theory: Poisson Lie groups as moduli spaces of local systems on surfaces

-\begin{proof} The order of the special points determines an order of the two boundary intervals: we call the one following $s_1$ counterclockwise, that is along the boundary orientation, the left, and the second one the right.
-The identification with $\G^*$ depends on this choice.
+\begin{proof} Let us show that ${\rm Loc}_{\G, \odot}$ is a Poisson Lie group.
+The order of the special points determines the order of the two boundary intervals: we call the one following $t$ clockwise, that is along the boundary orientation, the left, and the second one the right.
+The identifications (\ref{20a}) depend on this choice.